bala-221/Airplane-fault-prediction/README.md

 We recommend running on Matlab 2018b or later.
-Since in its present state each code is run 10 times, for short tests, we advice researchers to cut the number to one and see how things run first.
+Since in its present state each code is run 10 times (maxTrial = 10), for short tests, we advice researchers to cut the number to one (maxTrial = 1) and see how things run first.
 Contact us via abala.ele@buk.edu.ng